hudongsheng-debug/Rayglass-iPad/Support.md

 # Rayglass Support

-For Rayglass on Mac and Rayglass iPad.
+For Rayglass on Mac and Rayglass Mobile.

 Rayglass provides local optical modeling, ray tracing, and analysis.
 Start from an example, edit a prescription, compare results, and save your project or export plots and data.